platformspec/site/docs/spec/spec.md

 ---

 ### Server
-The `Servers` section of the Platform Specification defines individual virtual servers (instances) that exist within various environments and Infrastructure as a Service (IaaS) providers.
+The `Servers` API kind of the Platform Specification defines individual virtual servers (instances) that exist within various environments and Infrastructure as a Service (IaaS) providers.
 These are standalone servers, distinct from server groups or clusters.
 Each server entry represents a specific instance with its own configuration details.

 **Structure:**

 ::: code-group
 ```yaml [spec]
 apiVersion: core.platformspec.io/v1alpha1
 kind: Server